Pickleball Injuries on The Rise: How to protect yourself on the court!

 As previously stated, the correct way to hit the ball in Pickleball is to use the movement of your whole body including your legs.
 This puts very little strain on your entire body instead of putting a lot of strain on just a single part of your body.

-Another reason for wrist-related injuries is the paddle.
-If you’re gripping your paddle too tight or if your paddle is too heavy, this can cause unwanted strain on your wrist that can stop you from enjoying your favorite sport.
+Another reason for wrist-related injuries is the racket.
+If you’re gripping your racket too tight or if your racket is too heavy, this can cause unwanted strain on your wrist that can stop you from enjoying your favorite sport.

 Knee Injury